2018 Master's Cohort

 Jamie Gregora graduated from Swarthmore College with a degree in philosophy and a minor in Russian.
 Before entering graduate school, he worked in and around Washington, D.C., in journalism, and later in a congressional office.
 In his spare time, Jamie enjoys competitive games including chess, poker, backgammon, shogi and Go.

 Nathan Reiser holds a bachelor's degree in philosophy from Ohio State University.
 He finds importance in historical philosophical texts, but is drawn by contemporary philosophical debate.
-He is a staunch fan of the Columbus Blue Jackets of the NHL, but now must get his hockey fix taking in Bruins games at TD Garden.

 Andrew Steele earned his undergraduate degree in philosophy and mathematics from New College of Florida.
 A lover of history, including the history of science and the history of philosophy, he would one day like to work in the field of analytic philosophy of history.
 In his spare time, Andrew enjoys cooking, reading (including French books) playing and listening to music, and watching movies.